david-lev/pywa/docs/source/content/examples/sign_up_flow.rst

 **In this example, we will create a sign up flow that allows users to sign up and login to their account.**

-The screens are the most important part of a flow.
-They are the building blocks of a flow.
+Think of a Flow as a collection of related screens.
+The screens can exchange data with each other and with your server.

+A screen can be static: it can display static content that configured when the flow is created.
+For example, a screen can display a generic welcome message without any dynamic content, or it can display a message that will be different for each user by providing the message text when the flow is sent to the user or when it requested from the server.

+Almost every aspect of a screen component can be dynamic.
+For example, let's take the :class:`TextInput` component which is used to collect user input (e.g name, email, password, etc.).
+The label, the input type, the helper text, the minimum and maximum number of characters, and whether the input is required or not, if the field is pre-filled with a value, and if the field is disabled or not, can all be dynamic.

 Each :class:`Screen` has

-- A ``id``: The unique ID of the screen, which is used to navigate to the screen
+- A ``id``: The unique ID of the screen, which is used for navigation
-- A ``title``: The title of the screen, which is displayed at the top of the screen
+- A ``title``: The title of the screen, which is rendered at the top of the screen
 - A ``layout``: The layout of the screen, which contains the elements that are displayed on the screen.
-  If we want to collect data from the user, we can use a form.
 - A ``data``: The data that the screen expects to receive.
-This data is used to insert content and configure the screen.
+This data is used to insert content and configure the screen in order to make it dynamic.

+Important thing to understand is that it doesn't matter in which order the screens are defined, every screen is independent and has its own data.

+I think it's easier to understand this with an examples, so let's get started.

 Start Screen
 --------------

 Let's start from the ``START`` screen.
-This screen welcomes the user and allows them to sign up or login.
+This screen welcomes the user and allows them to choose if they want to sign up (create an account) or login to their existing account.

 .. code-block:: python
     :linenos: